Transipedia/Reindeer-use-cases/README.md

 1. Select one or several indexes.
 2. Select the sequence mode:
 	* sequences can be submitted as input by cut-paste step in a fasta format.
 The sequences could be kmers of at least 31nt length or longer sequences (see test sequences with Try it),
-	* The user can up-loaded a list of sequences of interest in a fasta file.
-At most XXX sequences can be submitted at a time.
-For bigger datasets, the user needs to  interrogate the index by command lines (see [Reindeer](https://github.com/kamimrcht/REINDEER/blob/master/README.md)).
+	* The user can upload a list of sequences of interest in a fasta file.
+The maximum size of the request file is 1MB.
+For bigger datasets, the user needs to  interrogate the index from command line using [Reindeer](https://github.com/kamimrcht/REINDEER/blob/master/README.md) directly.
 3. Select the counting method: `raw` or `normalized` counts (kmer count/total kmers).
 4. Submit the request.
 5. Select the metadata button `More details` when available.